 Surprisingly, however, Jafar was the only person who kept my interest.
 Although he wasn’t nearly as grim as the animation and his reign as the Sultan was lackluster—particularly the fight sequence at the end that shouldn’t have been tampered with—he brought an unapologetic attitude to the character that made him more dominant than the original.

-The childhood nostalgia, dance sequences which highlighted the culture, and cinematography that I enjoyed in 3D were the saving graces.
+The childhood nostalgia, dance sequences which highlighted the culture, and cinematography I enjoyed in 3D were the saving graces.
 But overall this 2019 version of Aladdin was a disappointment.